 When Abraham swung his dagger to slaughter his own son, suddenly the Lord’s voice stopped him.
 But the angel of the Lord called to him from heaven and said, “Abraham, Abraham!”
 And he said, “Here I am.”
 Genesis 22:11 (ESV).
-Isaac must have been relieved as he was holding his breath for a moment to find out that his father was really swinging the dagger to him, so close!
-Maybe also at that moment, Abraham threw away his dagger, not only because the Angel’s voice had interrupted him but more to the horror he knew he would bear all his life if he sacrificed his son on the altar for real.
-He strongly believed that God did not intend to harm Isaac and himself, but at the same time he knew that God tested him to choose to between God or his own son.
+Isaac must have been relieved so much, urgh so closed! he thought.
+As he was holding his breath for a moment knowing his father was in the moment of swinging the dagger to him.
+Probably at the same time, Abraham also threw away his dagger.
+Not only because the Angel’s voice had interrupted him but more to the horror he knew he would bear all his life if he sacrificed his son on the altar for real.
+He strongly believed that God did not intend to harm Isaac and himself, but at the same time he knew that God was really testing him to choose to between God or his own son.
 To choose to maintain his trust in Him or to hold back his own.

-This test is a test for all of us, will we learn to choose who He really is more than what He could do for us.
-To choose to love Him and continue to trust that He is guiding us correctly even though the road is difficult.
+This test is for all of us, will we choose who He really is for us instead of what He could do for us only.
+To choose to love Him and continue to trust His guidance even though the road is difficult.
 It is often hard to see Him clearly because there are many personal interests of us that we think we should give priority first.
-Our hearts are reluctant to let go or let alone to sacrifice what we think are our rights.
-In the end, many of us have stopped and questioned His purposes.
+Our hearts are reluctant to let go or let alone to sacrifice what we think our rights.
+In the end, many of us have stopped, and start to question His purposes.
 As if He shouldn’t do that.
 We begin to protest in such a way, apparently, we have stopped loving Him.
-Our hearts have chosen to love ourselves more than keep loving Him.
+Our hearts have chosen to love ourselves more than to keep loving Him.

 When Isaac asked his father, Abraham, where was the lamb (offering)?
 Genesis 22:7.
 Abraham answered God will provide.
 Abraham said, “God will provide for Himself the lamb for a burnt offering, my son.”
 So they went both of them together.
 Genesis 22:8.
 This is the first quote in the Bible of the most popular and the most loved of God’s name in the Christian world, Jehovah Jireh.
 God provides.
 Jehovah Jireh has also the same understanding as El-Shaddai, Almighty God.
 He is the Almighty, the One that will provide everything we need.
 Nothing is impossible for Him.